 In this series, I’m going to break down the five most important parts to setting up a quality brooder for chicks.

 In part one, information was given to hopefully help you choose your brooder, now a heat source needs to be chosen.
 There are some exemplary options out on the market today.
 Most of the newer technology is working with infrared technology.
 The new technology has been influential in removing a huge portion of the fire hazards associated with brooders.
-Let’s walk through the top options available on today’s market.
-While many of these options may seem costly up front the energy savings alone make them worthwhile.
+Let’s walk through the top options available in today’s market.
+While many of these options may seem costly upfront the energy savings alone make them worthwhile.
 Especially for those who use them multiple times a season year after year.